statisticalbiotechnology/cb2030/questions/multiplehypothesistesting.md

 1. In the formula for the pi0-estimate, what does lambda indicate?
 I mean what does it mean, if lambda is near 1 or near 0?
 > Lambda is a tunable parameter p-value treshold, that determines how conservative the data you want to include in for your pi0 estimatiom is.
 The smaller the lambda, the more p-values you include, however, you also get a more conservative estimate.

+1. I don't understand the min FDR(t); from my understanding, when the threshold t is fixed, the FDR(t) is fixed, but how could you find out the minimum FDR(t)?
+> No the procedures minimizes FDR(t) over all values of t that includes the current p value.

+1. I have a hard time moving from the conceptual understanding of pi0 (slide 21) to its formula given a certain lambda (slide 22).
+From slide 21 (pi0 illustration), it seems to me that pi0 is the % of overall red (=H0).
+To calculate this, we need a formula that is based off of values we have such as lambda (the threshold value).
+But with the formula given in slide 22, what are we graphically calculating?
+It should still be the red area, but I cannot see that.
+> In the range between lambda and 1 you expect there to be m(1-lambda) features, but instead you find just the blue ones.
+The quotient between the two is your prior of being null.

 ### Applications of FDRs

+1. Computing the q-value can help you focus your investigation effort on a subset of your original data.
+But can you perform another analysis on this subset (and so on)?
+How would "nested q-values" be interpreted?
+> The FDR and the q-values is only defined for the set of hypothesis that were originally posed.
+If you want to look at a subset, you need to restart the procedure from scratch.

 1. I feel very confused about the application of q-value in the genomewide data set.
 It says that 'one may use the q-values as an exploratory guide for which features to investigate further.'
 In my mind, it gives me feeling that it can be used to distinguish the significant genes with different expressions which really contribute to the development of cancer (for example) from the genes which show significant expression changes but do not interfere with the cancer development.
 In other words, the changes of these genes are only the results of other gene expression change, not participating in the tumorigenesis.
 Can we apply the q-value to help us to exclude those genes?
 > I think it can not be used to exclude those genes during experiment.